sf105/sttp-book/_chapters/chapter4.md

 In these two test cases, the condition under test should have a different value, the outcome should be different, and the other conditions should have the same value in both test cases.
 This way the condition that is under test individually influences the outcome, as the other conditions stay the same and therefore do not influence the outcome.

-While it might seem that the amount of tests needed for MC/DC is $$2N$$ for $$N$$ conditions, we can in fact reuse some test cases from a conditions when testing another conditions.
-By efficiently choosing the test cases, we need $$N+1$$ test cases for MC/DC.
-This is way better than $$2^N$$ test cases, while still testing the important logic from the decision table.
+By choosing the test cases efficiently MC/DC needs less tests than all variants, while still exercising the important parts of the system.
+Less tests of course means less time taken to write the tests and a faster execution of the test suite.

 {% include example-begin.html %}
 To derive the tests we expand and rearrange the decision table of the previous example: